The Sensory Connection Program

 When a patient arrives on the unit a "Safety Tool" developed by the State of Massachusetts is used to acquire information to understand what strategies might be the most useful for a patient.
 Information that could help the patient in crisis is kept at the front of the chart.
 The occupational therapy department also documents any sensory strategies that the patient finds useful along with any sensory problems or sensitivities noted in evaluation or treatment.

-Link to Safety Tools and information on the MA Restraint Reduction Initiative
+Safety Tools and information on the MA Restraint Reduction Initiative

 All of the staff members on the unit have received training regarding the use of sensory modalities to help patients remain in control and avoid the need for restraints or seclusion.
+Education of staff has been shown to be critical to the success of implementing sensory modulation programs (Sutton et al, 2013).
 Staff occupational therapists, nurses, psychologists, medical students, mental health workers, and several of the psychiatrists participated in a three hour workshop on sensory related treatment strategies.
-The workshop was prepared specifically for the unit by the author and consisted of the following objectives:
+Participants received an informational packet that can be used for future reference.
+Posters and handouts were provided to the unit on Symptoms of Distress, Safe Sense, and Abdominal Breathing.
+Staff members were very receptive to the training and very grateful for having new tools and strategies to deal with volatile patients and crisis situations.

 The unit plans to continue training with workshops on Trauma Informed Care and other restraint reduction strategies.
 The occupational therapists provide ongoing support to staff members regarding sensory related strategies.